You'll Like The 2010 Chevrolet Cobalt If...

-The 2009 Chevrolet Cobalt LS Coupe and Sedan have a Manufacturer's Suggested Retail Price (MSRP) starting around $15,500, the Cobalt LT adds another $700 and the SS starts around the $23,000 mark.
+The 2010 Chevrolet Cobalt LS Coupe and Sedan have a Manufacturer's Suggested Retail Price (MSRP) starting around $17,000, the Cobalt LT adds another couple hundred dollars and the SS starts around the $25,000 mark.
 To get your best price, be sure to check the Fair Purchase Price; it shows the typical transaction price being paid in your area.
 As for resale, the Cobalt holds an average five-year projected residual value, falling far below such competitors as the Honda Civic, Scion tC, Mazda MAZDA3 and Hyundai Elantra.
-The Kia Spectra also has a lower-than-average projected residual and falls just below the Cobalt.

 XM Satellite Radio